-- How do you plan to “give back” to Native Americans after graduation, and
+- How do you plan to “give back” to Native Americans after graduation?

-If you have any questions or need assistance in completing any portion of Pukúu, Cultural Community Services’ Caitlin Gulley Memorial Scholarship, please feel free to contact Scholarship Committee at (email@example.com or 818-336-6105.
-The Scholarship Committee will review all scholarship applications and select final two for Board of Directors approval.
-Announcement of scholarship awards with be published on the Pukuu’s website (pukuu.org), media releases, and presented at the annual scholarship gala, Night with the Stars.
+If you have any questions or need assistance in completing any portion of the Pukúu, Cultural Community Services’ Caitlin Gulley Memorial Scholarship Application, please feel free to contact Scholarship Committee at firstname.lastname@example.org or 818-336-6105.
+The Scholarship Committee will review all scholarship applications and select the two finalists for Board of Directors’ approval.
+Announcement of scholarship awards will be published on the Pukuu’s website (pukuu.org), in a media release, and presented at the annual scholarship gala, Night with the Stars.

 All documents must be postmarked by the Due date date or hand-delivered to the office of Tribal Administrator.
 Late applications will not be accepted.
 No faxed applications will be accepted.
 The applicant is responsible for ensuring that their application is complete.

 Winners of the Scholarship must agree to submit a final report on their use of the funds and what the experience meant to them no later than 60 days after completion of academic school year.
 Final reports will be posted on the Pukuu’s scholarship page.